contrast-zone/t-rewriter.js/exp-flow.md

 ## 5. conclusion

-The most generally speaking, *Intermezzo* may be used to express a wide variety of languages.
+The most generally speaking, *Expression flow* may be used to express a wide variety of languages.
 Different languages may be used to express a wide variety of systems.
 Different systems, in turn may be used to express a wide variety of processes we experience around us.
 Being natural or artificial, many of these processes may deserve our attention while understanding and mastering them may be of certain importance to us.
-What will *Intermezzo* represent, and where it will be used depends only on our imagination because with a kind of system like *Intermezzo*, we are entering a nonexhaustive area of general knowledge computing where only our imagination could be a limit.
+What will *Expression flow* represent, and where it will be used depends only on our imagination because with a kind of system like *Expression flow*, we are entering a nonexhaustive area of general knowledge computing where only our imagination could be a limit.